sivakumarvunnam/sivakumarvunnam.github.io/_posts/2020-06-26-Perform-Health-Checks-in-Kubernetes.md

-Health Checks source Thanks to (https://wideops.com/) Kubernetes gives you three types of health checks performed by the kubelet.
+Health Checks source Thanks to (https://wideops.com/)

+Kubernetes gives you three types of health checks performed by the kubelet.
 They are:

 * Startup Probe
 * Liveness Probe
 * Readiness Probe

-# Startup Probe
+## Startup Probe

 Whenever we are dealing with physical/Legacy apps those may require extra startup time at first initialisation.
-In this cases we have a tendency to established a startup probe with constant command, protocol or TCP check, with a failureThreshold periodSeconds long enough to hide the more severe case startup time.
+In this cases we have a tendency to established a startup probe with constant command, protocol or TCP check, with a failureThreshold periodSeconds long enough to hide the more severe case startup time:

 ```
 ports:
 - name: liveness-port